nebrelbug/rollup-plugin-closure-compile/README.md

 ## Why this plugin?

 - Google Closure Compiler is the best JS minifier
-- It uses the up-to-date `google-closure-compiler` package on npm, rather than `google-closure-compiler-js`
+- It uses the up-to-date `google-closure-compiler` package on npm, rather than the outdated `google-closure-compiler-js`
-- It doesn't require you to have JavaScript installed
+- It doesn't require you to have Java installed
 - Supports `async`, and has a Babel polyfill for non-ES6 environments

-## Getting Started
+## Install

-### Installing

 With Yarn: